SPIN AcademyInfo and FAQ

 We also cannot guarantee acceptance of multiple applicants from one organization.
 However, the application does allow organizations to indicate which applicants are their first priority.

-Participants will be notified of their status by June 23.
+Participants will be notified of their status beginning June 23.

 The Academy will take place at Walker Creek Ranch, a beautiful, casual retreat setting amid rolling hills and pastures, with nearby hiking trails and a small lake for swimming and canoeing.